FXinnovation/fx-terraform-module-aws-rds/examples/kms_key/README.md

-# RDS cluster with kms key creation example
+# RDS cluster with KMS key creation example

 Create a RDS cluster with a KMS key.